koconnell/connamara_gym/README.md

-This is to be a iteration-0 ready generic Rails project.
+This is an iteration-0-ready generic Rails project.
-When complete, you should be able to create a fork, change some details, and have a fully-ready rails app to start hacking on.
+You can create a fork, change some details, and have a fully-ready rails app to start writing tests and code for.

+You can even copy this project's Jenkins configuration, giving you a fully-functional build-test server before you even start writing code.

-Going by what was successful in previous works, this project is using JRuby, Tomcat, and Postgres.
+Going by what was successful in previous projects, this project is using JRuby, Tomcat, and Postgres.

 What you need
 =============